SHU Student Sam Dowd to Intern in Paris Exploring Eastern Europe’s ‘Holocaust by Bullets’

 A native of Holliston, Massachusetts, Dowd first took up the study of French in kindergarten in a unique immersion program where every class was fully in French.
 This went on till third grade when the classes were taught half in English and half in French.
 After that, there were French “classes,” the way most students would know them.
 As the result, he speaks French like a native -- with no accent.

 His linguistic skills will be put to good use in France, where he will translate research documents from French to English.
 And his University education – he is a Media Studies

-major with a minor in Religious Studies
+major with a minor in Theology and Religious Studies

 – will also be put to the test as he works on a documentary and helps prepare for a symposium at the Sorbonne.
 Dowd will be continuing his course work during the summer, receiving three credits for the internship from the Media Studies department.

 A French Catholic priest, Father Desbois spoke at the University in early March about his life’s work.
 The special presentation on campus was sponsored by the University’s Center for Christian-Jewish Understanding and the Anti-Defamation League.
 Father Desbois and his small team have explored hundreds of execution and burial sites in Eastern Europe in a race against time: most of the eye-witnesses to the Holocaust by Bullets, in which the local Jewish population was targeted and systematically gunned down by Nazi gangs, are in their 80s and 90s.